swimmingly/swimmingly.github.io/_pages/other/overview.md

 The politics of _individualism_ answers, "Freedom"; of _collectivism_, "Slavery".
 Individualism is realistic, rational, egoist (self-preserving), liberating, and beautiful.
 Collectivism is idealistic (fantastical, nihilistic), mystical (irrational), altruist (self-sacrificing, suicidal), tyrannical, and ugly.
 Individualist society is characterized by self-regulation; collectivist society, by centralized control. (--Rand)

-A society controls (governs) the use of force within it through institutions of law, defense, and court. _Whatever forms they take_, the these institutions comprise a society's state.
+A society controls (governs) the use of force within it through institutions of law, defense, and court. _Whatever forms they take_, these institutions comprise a society's state.

 Here is America's problem.
 We have an individualist politics and way of life.
 But we have a collectivist form of government: the centralized state at federal, state, and local levels.
 The collectivist part of this contradiction causes our political and social strife.